 The company also launched the Life Fitness Academy to study the science and medicine of exercise and train professionals in fitness programs.

-LifeCycle® is the name of the line, not just one bike.
-There are currently twelve Upright, Recumbent and Indoor Cycle frames, which feature digital heart rate monitoring, advanced and customizable workout programs, and max user weights up to 400 pounds.
+Lifecycle® is the name of the line, not just one bike.
+There are currently seventeen Upright, Recumbent and Indoor Cycle frames, which feature digital heart rate monitoring, advanced and customizable workout programs, and max user weights up to 400 pounds.

-All models, except for the GX and Augie's Quest, offer two console choices: the basic Go Console and the enhanced Track + Console, which allows for more interactivity to track your workouts by connecting with your smart phone or tablet.
+All models, except for the indoor cycles and the R1 recumbent, offer two console choices: the basic Go Console and the enhanced Track + Console, which allows for more interactivity to track your workouts by connecting with your smart phone or tablet.

 The warranties on Life Fitness exercise bikes include lifetime on frame, up to 5 years on parts and one-year labor.